ironhack-labs/lab-react-ironbeers/README.md

   git push origin master
   ```

-- Navigate to your repo and [create a Pull Request](https://help.github.com/articles/creating-a-pull-request/)
+- Create Pull Request so your TAs can check up your work.

-## Deliverables
+## Instructions

 ### Iteration 1: Create the App